SatyaSingh88/Study-Point-Libary/README.md

 - shadcn-ui
 - Tailwind CSS

-## How can I deploy this project?
+## How can I deploy this project?.

-Simply open [Lovable](https://lovable.dev/projects/76dcfbeb-9990-41a3-a525-08df1626c9da) and click on Share -> Publish.

 ## Can I connect a custom domain to my Lovable project?